hachiojipm/awesome-perl/CONTRIBUTING.md

+I’m really glad that you are interested in contributing to awesome-perl!

 First of all, respect great predecessors and all contributors in Perl community.

 This guide is inspired by awesome-go [Contribution Guidelines](https://github.com/avelino/awesome-go/blob/master/CONTRIBUTING.md).